PKRoma/miranda/miranda/protocols/IcqOscarJ/docs/icq-readme.txt

 - Some wicked firewall software can cause HTML tags (e.g. <font> </font>) to be added to incoming messages.

+- With HTTP Proxy Mode in Connection settings, neither Avatars nor File Transfer can work.
+  This is partly a limitation of current Miranda's network module implementation.
+But File Transfer cannot work with HTTP Proxy, that is a protocol limitation.

 TO-DO List
 __________

-0.3.9
+0.3.11
-  Manage server-list dialog now groups requests - much faster Full support for sub-groups in Manage server-list dialog Simple sub-groups support (optional)
+  Server-list support now groups requests - much more faster & reliable Full support for sub-groups in Manage server-list dialog Simple sub-groups support (optional)
-  Real Level 1 rate management (will solve multi-recipient message problems)
+  Bigger Avatars support (like ICQ 6)

 0.5
   Account management (together with Miranda core changes) Multi-user chat (Xtraz based)
-  Mid-NetLib module for HTTP gateway (for avatars to work) [icq_net]
+  Mid-NetLib module for HTTP gateway (for Avatars to work) [icq_net]